gmelsby/boat-api/documentation.md

 \newpage
 # Edit Load with PATCH
 ## PATCH /loads/:loadId
 Edits load with passed-in id.
 Not all properties are required in request body.
 Included properties will update on the load and other properties will remain the same.
 Cannot change carrier.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters